Financial-Times/sso-support/_posts/2016-08-31-a-guide-to-fsso.md

 1. [Is FSSO compatible with EzProxy?](#is-fsso-compatible-with-ezproxy)
 1. [I have some questions about Federated Single Sign On.
 Who should I contact?](#i-have-some-questions-about-federated-single-sign-on-who-should-i-contact)

-### What is Federated Single Sign On?
+### What is Single Sign On?
-Federated SSO is an alternative access method which allows FT customers to have full access to FT.com without having to manually login when accessing the site via an agreed route.
+SSO is an alternative access method which allows FT customers to have full access to FT.com without having to manually login when accessing the site via an agreed route.
 It allows for users to be deprovisioned when an individual leaves an organisation, after a 90 day grace period.

 ### What is Federated access?
 Federated Access Management builds a trust relationship between identity providers (IdP) and service providers (SP).
 It devolves the responsibility for authentication to a user’s home organisation, and establishes authorisation through the secure exchange of information (known as attributes) between the two parties.